Tips for Moving with Your Four-legged Friend

 EmBARKing on a New Journey

-To help manage your dog’s stress levels during your next move, follow these tips on making their transition as pawsitive as possible:
+To help manage your dog’s stress levels during your next move, follow these tips on making their transition as "pawsitive" as possible:

 1. Amp up the walks.
 Exercise keeps their energy down, which means they’ll be less likely to engage in destructive behaviors while your home is being packed up.
 Afterall, a tired dog is a good dog.

-2. Schedule showings during usual walk time.
-If you are selling your home, it’s important to let your Real Estate Agent know that those times are best for your family.
+2. Schedule showings during usual walk times.
+If you are selling your home, it’s important to let your Real Estate Agent know those times are best for your family.
 This won’t always be possible, so be sure to put your dog in the crate if you aren’t able to get them out of the house with you.

 3. Restrict your dog’s access.
 Consider making certain rooms off-limits to steer them clear of unsafe objects they can get ahold of.
 While you’re packing everything into boxes, it’s easy for items to get left out, like tape, jewelry, cleaning supplies, etc.